Close

 “More work is needed to add more capabilities to the wheelchair and to ensure that it is safe to drive anywhere.
 We are looking for funding sources to bring this wheelchair to a commercial level,” Alouani said.

-Brady says the project was a big part of his education at Tech, not only increasing his knowledge of machine learning, computer vision, artificial intelligence, control system design, and sensor fusion, but also fine-tuning his skills in research, organization, problem solving and programing.
+Brady says the project was a big part of his education at Tech, not only increasing his knowledge of machine learning, computer vision, artificial intelligence, control system design, and sensor fusion, but also fine-tuning his skills in research, organization, problem solving and programming.

 “I chose Tennessee Tech because I wanted to stay in-state and it was one of the more affordable schools for engineering, while still being top in the state,” Brady said.
 “After graduation, I’ve joined the aerospace industry where I still use some of these controls and machine-learning topics.”